C. J. Prentiss ¡Presente!: A Path Maker for Justice

 Charney shared in a speech that Prentiss’s influence extended to the Reconstruction Amendments,

 C. J. is one of the only people living who voted to ratify the 14th Amendment.
 How could that happen?
 She was a senator in the Ohio General Assembly, and somehow someone discovered Ohio never ratified the 14th Amendment.
 So, they had a vote.
-She voted for the 14th Amendment.
+She voted for the 14th Amendment [in 2003].
 We live in Cleveland and she worked in Columbus, and when she came back she told me what happened, and I said, “What was the vote?”
 One person voted against it.
 Ironically, his wife is now in the Ohio General Assembly, and she’s the lead sponsor of one of those laws that says you’re going to lose your teacher’s license if you teach about racism.

 After retiring from the Ohio Senate in 2006, Prentiss and Charney helped to found the nonpartisan economic policy research institute Policy Matters Ohio in 2000, which “creates a more vibrant, equitable, sustainable and inclusive Ohio through research, strategic communications, coalition building and policy advocacy.”